renke/import-sort/README.md

 - [`import-sort-style-renke`](packages/import-sort-style-renke): Renke's
   personal style.

-# Writing you own custom style
+# Writing your own custom style

 Since styles can now be configured using your `package.json` it's way easier to write and use your own style.